hannahmprice/hannahmprice.github.io/_pages/openings.md

 ### Fellowships

-If you are interested in applying with us for external postdoctoral fellowships, then do get in touch.
+If you are eligible and interested in applying for external PhD student or postdoctoral fellowships, then do get in touch.